-Upon the application of (Respondent) MICHAEL ARATA, M.D. in the attached Consent Agreement and Order, which is made a part of this Consent Order, it is by mailing of a copy of this Consent Order, either by first class mail to Respondent at the address in the attached Consent Agreement or by certified mail to Respondent's attorney, OR upon facsimile transmission to Respondent or Respondent's attorney, whichever is first.
+Upon the application of (Respondent) CHRISTINE ELIZABETH BILLINGS, P.A. in the attached Consent Agreement and Order, which is made a part of this Consent Order, it is it is further by mailing of a copy of this Consent Order, either by first class mail to Respondent at the address in the attached Consent Agreement or by certified mail to Respondent's attorney, OR upon facsimile transmission to Respondent or Respondent's attorney, whichever is first.

-ORDERED, that the Consent Agreement, and its terms, are adopted and it is further
+ORDERED, that the Consent Agreement, and its terms, are adopted and